fletchjp/MERG-Arduino-Software/README.md

  ### Arduino-Boost

  This provides a copy of the headers for Boost 1.51.0 which is an old version of Boost from 2012.
+Although this is an old version it provides a lot of useful things which can solve some problems and make more readable code.

 There is a simple example ArduinoBoostIntegers in this repository which I plan to expand.